-\emph{3) Source-Code Level.} We consider probabilistic programs over (potentially unbounded) integer variables that conceptually extend while-programs with coin flips, see \eg \Cref{fig:brp}.\footnote{Prism programs can be interpreted as an implicit \texttt{while(not error-state) $\{ \hdots \}$} program -- see \cite{DBLP:conf/cav/HoltzenJVMSB20} for an explicit translation.} We address the state-space explosion problem by exploiting the program structure: We never construct a Markov chain but find \emph{symbolic} inductive invariants (mapping from program states to nonnegative reals) on the \emph{source-code} level.
-We particularly study finding inductive invariants that are piecewise linear, as they can often be synthesized efficiently.
+3) \emph{Source-Code Level.} We consider probabilistic programs over (potentially unbounded) integer variables that conceptually extend while-programs with coin flips, see \eg \Cref{fig:brp}.\footnote{\toolname{Prism} programs can be interpreted as an implicit \texttt{while(not error-state) $\{ \hdots \}$} program -- see \cite{DBLP:conf/cav/HoltzenJVMSB20} for an explicit translation.} We exploit the program structure to reason about infinite-state (and large finite-state) programs: We \emph{never} construct a Markov chain but find \emph{symbolic} inductive invariants (mapping from program states to nonnegative reals) on \emph{source-code} level.
+We particularly discover inductive invariants that are piecewise linear, as they can often be verified efficiently.

-\emph{4) Inductive Synthesis.} Our approach to finding invariants -- sketched in \mbox{\Cref{fig:framework} --} is inspired by \emph{inductive synthesis}~\cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15}: The inner loop (shaded box) is provided with a \emph{template} $T$ which may generate an infinite set $\generator{\temp} $ of instances.
-We then synthesize a template instance $I$ that is indeed an inductive invariant certifying the quantitative reachability problem at hand, or determine that no such instance exists.
+4) \emph{Inductive Synthesis.} Our approach to finding invariants, as sketched in \Cref{fig:framework}, is inspired by \emph{inductive synthesis}~\cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15}: The inner loop (shaded box) is provided with a \emph{template} $T$ which may generate an infinite set $\generator{\temp} $ of instances.
+We then synthesize a template instance $I$ that is an inductive invariant witnessing quantitative reachability, or determine that no such instance exists.
 We search for such instances in a \emph{counterexample-guided inductive synthesis} (CEGIS) loop: The synthesizer constructs a candidate.
-(A tailored variant of) an off-the-shelf verifier decides either \begin{enumerate*}[label=(\roman*)] \item the candidate is a suitable inductive invariant, or \item reports a counterexample state $\state$ back to the synthesizer. \end{enumerate*} Upon termination, the inner loop has either found an inductive invariant or the solver reports that the template does not admit an inductive invariant.
-On finite-state programs, termination is guaranteed.
-As selecting the right template is hard, we investigate heuristics that automatically refine the template in an outer loop.
+(A tailored variant of) an off-the-shelf verifier either \begin{enumerate*}[label=(\roman*)] \item decides that the candidate is a suitable inductive invariant or \item reports a counterexample state $\state$ back to the synthesizer. \end{enumerate*} Upon termination (guaranteed for finite-state programs), the inner loop has either found an inductive invariant or the solver reports that the template $\temp$ does not admit an inductive invariant.

-\emph{Applicability and Limitations.} We consider programs with possibly unbounded non-negative integer variables and arbitrary affine expressions in quantitative specifications.
-Programs with many variables remain a challenge and, for some programs, no piecewise linear invariants exist.
-However, as we show in our experiments, we often only need a small number of loop iterations (and thereby counterexamples) -- compared to the number of states -- to find an invariant.